webgme/webgme-taxonomy/docs/development/overview.rst

 MongoDB
 ^^^^^^^
 When storing content using the MongoDB adapter, all repository and content metadata is stored in a document.
 The document contains the repository metadata along with the metadata for all the content (and every version of each content item).
 Files are stored using GridFS (which is available out of the box with MongoDB).

-Data Organization
->>>>>>>>>>>>>>>>>